India expands faltering vaccine drive as new cases soar - Borneo Post Online

-NEW DELHI (May 1): India’s devastating Covid surge accelerated further today with more than 400,000 new cases recorded in 24 hours, as it opened its faltering vaccination programme to all adults.
+NEW DELHI, INDIA (May 1): India’s devastating Covid-19 surge further accelerated on Saturday with more than 400,000 new cases in 24 hours, as vaccinations opened to all adults despite shortages of shots.

-Indian authorities lowered their guard in the early part of the year after infections fell, lifting restrictions on most activity and allowing mass religious and political gatherings to take place.

-Less then two months after the health minister said India was in the “end game” of the pandemic and New Delhi sent millions of vaccines abroad, the surge has sent worried Indians rushing for the jabs still in the country.
+Two months ago the health minister said India was in the “end game” of the pandemic as it sent millions of vaccines abroad, but now exports have stopped and people are desperate to be inoculated.

-A crowd of around 100 people formed outside one Delhi hospital on Saturday as a hospital attendant came out regularly to call out numbers to people who had booked.
+A crowd of around 100 people formed outside one Delhi hospital on Saturday — one of very few offering shots to those under 45 years old.

-“There are so many people that are getting sick and if we get better we ensure that other people… do not get infected so we just wanted to be here as soon as possible,” said one of those waiting, Aadya Mehta, 25.
+“There are so many people that are getting sick… so we just wanted to be here as soon as possible,” one of those waiting, Aadya Mehta, 25, told AFP.

-Following the recent surge, exports of the AstraZeneca vaccine by India’s Serum Institute and of Bharat Biotech’s homegrown Covaxin have now been frozen to prioritise India’s needs.

-Until now, only “frontline” workers like medical staff, people over 45 and those with existing illnesses have been given vaccines.
+Until now, only “frontline” workers like medical staff, people over 45 and those with pre-existing illnesses have been given the AstraZeneca or Covaxin shots.

-But even this more modest programme has stumbled, with some areas running out of shots and others throwing them away because of a lack of demand, in part because of the recent surge.
+But even this more modest programme has stumbled, with some areas running out of jabs and others throwing them away because of lack of demand, in part because some people are scared to leave home during this recent surge.

-“The queues here are so colossal,” said Jayanti Vasant as he waited for hours at a busy vaccination centre in Mumbai this week.
-“The people are just fighting amongst themselves.”

-So far around 150 million shots have been administered, equating to 11.5 percent of the population of 1.3 billion people.
-Just 25 million have had two shots.
+So far, around 150 million shots have been administered, equating to 11.5 percent of the population of 1.3 billion people.
+Just 25 million have had two doses.

-On Saturday the programme was expanded to all Indians over 18, equating to around 600 million people, even though many states said they have insufficient stocks to do so.
+With the expansion of the rollout to all adults, around 600 million more people are now eligible to get vaccinated, but many states said they have insufficient stocks.

 Millions of younger people terrified by the current situation and desperate to get inoculated registered on the government’s digital platform.